jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 #### Policies and Access Modes

-We do support all policies and access modes.
-However, if you clusters have the following policies and access modes,
+Amplitude supports all policies and access modes.
+However, if your clusters have the following policies and access modes, grant the Data Reader permission (`USE CATALOG`, `USE SCHEMA`, `EXECUTE`, `READ` `VOLUME`, `SELECT`) to the your workspace user or service principal, whose personal access token is used to authenticate in Amplitude.
+Otherwise, you can't  access the tables in the unity catalog of your import source.

 AWS Databricks: